– managing hybridity at home and in the city

 +++ CALL CLOSED +++

-Studies on formal and informal climate adaptation and mitigation practices in social housing
+Studies on hybridity and boundary management in social housing

 The ResearchLab is open for early stage academics (predoc, postdoc) from all disciplinary contexts as well as for housing activists and representatives of housing and urban policy initiatives who want to contribute to the above-mentioned topics.